TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 Fetches the topK entries in the** Approx TopK** synopsis for the specified time interval.
 The time interval specified here should not be less than the minimum time interval used when creating the TopK synopsis.

+!!!
+Note
+	This API is not supported in the Smart Connector mode.

 **Syntax**

 ```